Optimizing HTML

 Second, even if document is served compressed, there are still savings of 5-10KB after compression (on an average document).
 Savings are even bigger with large documents.
 This might not seem like a lot, but in reality every byte counts.

 As an example of compressing large document, I munged unofficial HTML version of ECMA-262, 3rd edition specs, which originally weighed about 750KB (131KB gzipped), to 606KB (115KB gzipped).
 That’s a saving of 16 KB after gzipping, simply by removing whitespace, comments, attribute quotes and optional tags.
-You can see that optimized version looks the same as the old one.
+Optimized version looks the same as the old one.

 Finally, optimizations like stripping whitespace and comments actually make resulting document tree lighter, potentially improving page rendering performance.